major-segfault/khalilstemmler-website-2019/src/pages/blogs/typescript/node-starter-project.md

 ### `npm run start:dev`

-Starts the application in development using `nodemon` and `ts-node` to do hot reloading.
+Starts the application in development using `nodemon` and `ts-node` to do cold reloading.

 ### `npm run build`